Bifurcations and multistability in inducible three-gene toggle switch networks: Regimes of multistability

 Fig.~\ref{fig:inducer2} plots the shifts in dynamic regions of phase space (color-coded by the number of fixed points) for inducer concentrations $c_{1}$ and $c_{2}$.
 Sufficiently high concentrations of both inducers render the target repressors largely inactive, such that the system enters a monostable regime (plotted in blue) that stabilizes to a single point reflecting expression of only the remaining non-induced repressor.

-The bifurcation line seen at $p_{A}(c) \approx 0.725$ in Fig.~\ref{fig:inducer1} for one dimension now becomes a set of two linear thresholds intersecting at approximate inducer concentration $2.3\times 10^{-5}\:M$ (i.e., the approximate probability $p_{A}(c_{1}) = p_{A}(c_{2}) = 0.7$.
-This intersection defines four regions with one (monostability in blue), two (bistability in red), or three stable points.
+The bifurcation line seen earlier at $p_{A}(c) \approx 0.725$ in Fig.~\ref{fig:inducer1} now becomes a set of two linear thresholds in two dimensions, intersecting at approximate inducer concentration $2.3\times 10^{-5}\:M$ (i.e., the approximate probability $p_{A}(c_{1}) = p_{A}(c_{2}) = 0.7$).
+This intersection defines four regions with one (monostability in blue), two (bistability in red), or three stable points (tristability in purple).
 Note that analytically we can show that the thresholds separating tristable from bistable dynamics for $c_1$ and $c_2$ are equal to those in Eqn.~\ref{eq:R1thresh} (see Appendix~\ref{sec:2indanalytic}).
-In the purple region of Fig.~\ref{fig:inducer2}, all three stable points are most dynamically accessible as both induction probabilities approach $1$.
+In the purple region of Fig.~\ref{fig:inducer2}, all three stable points become most accessible as both induction probabilities approach $1$.
 Note that when the probability of active repressor reaches $1$ for one of the repressors, the transition points along the axis of the other repressor reflect the bifurcations for the single-inducer system of Fig.~\ref{fig:inducer1}, as expected.
-Increasing $K_{d}^I$ for one of the inducers would shift the curve so that the intersection of its asymptote with the corresponding inducer axis occurs at a higher concentration.
-This trend matches what we expect from the single inducer analysis.
+Increasing $K_I$ for one of the inducers would shift the curve so that the intersection of its asymptote with the corresponding inducer axis occurs at a higher concentration.
+This trend also matches what we expect from the single inducer analysis.

 The results observed for one and two inducers extend naturally in the three inducer regime, with tristability when all inducer concentrations are sufficiently small, monostability when all are sufficiently large, and bistability elsewhere.
-Similarly to how bifurcations transformed into a linear curve in two-dimensional phase space when moving from one to two regulating inducers, as in Fig.~\ref{fig:inducer2}, the three inducer case likewise extends these curves into corresponding bifurcation planes in three-dimensions.
+Similarly to how bifurcations transformed into a linear curve in two-dimensional phase space when moving from one to two regulating inducers, as in Fig.~\ref{fig:inducer2}, the three inducer case likewise extends these curves into corresponding bifurcation planes in three dimensions.